Succession: Generations are nature's way of updating nostalgia.

 Comparative Biology: Other (more fortunate) life forms can't formulate the questions, this one can't formulate the answers.

-Neo-Scolasticism: Maybe it's time to redirect our best minds to theological niceties and give nature a break.
+Neo-Scolasticism: Maybe it's time to return our best minds to theological niceties and give nature a break.

 Ruts: So many regrets relate less to having said 'yes!', than to not having said 'basta!' sooner.